tylim88/Crypto-Symbol/README.md

 ## Depreciated

-// api that still available but no longer recommended
+⚠️ Api that still available but no longer recommended

 ```
 const {crypto, cryptoM} = require('crypto-symbol')